Balancing Social Responsibility with Economic Responsibility

 We will always remain vigilant, safe, and responsible as we continue together to navigate this unprecedented situation.
 Thank you for the opportunity to serve you, especially during this challenging time.

 The following is an update regarding the impacts we are finding related to COVID-19, please share with your colleagues.
 We are taking the following actions:

 We are limiting all in-person meetings inclusive of both internal meetings and meetings with clients.
 We are encouraging all meetings to be conducted via audio or video conferencing.
 We have multiple lines available as needed to meet demand.

 We will comment on the project-specific impacts of COVID-19 within each of our reports moving forward effective 3/16/20.

-We are starting to see more projects beginning construction again after being impacted in the short term due to closures, delays, and a decrease in manpower.
+We are seeing projects begin construction again after being impacted in the short term due to closures, delays, and a decrease in manpower.
 However, this situation remains fluid and the status of these projects is likely to change again in the upcoming days and weeks.
 Distributor’s vendors are sending out notices that they will let distributors know if they anticipate shortages or delays in deliveries.
-Some suppliers and contractors are seeing delays in materials or product shipping/delivery timelines in the short term.
-We have seen (1) instances of minimal delays due to a shortage of manpower and/or shipping delays.
+Some suppliers and contractors are seeing delays in materials and/or product shipping/delivery timelines.
+We are also seeing a nationwide pricing increase in lumber, steel, concrete, and other materials as well as an increase in material lead times.